best-practice-and-impact/qa-of-code-guidance/book/tools.md

 This includes tools for general software development and bespoke packages that have been developed for government analysis.
 Those developed or contributed to within government are marked with an asterisk (*).

-If you have developed a package for use in analysis or use any that are not included here, please add to the list.
+If you have developed a package for use in analysis or recommend any that are not included here, please add them to the list.
 You can request a new tool to be added to the list by [creating an issue on GitHub](https://github.com/best-practice-and-impact/qa-of-code-guidance/issues/new/choose) or [contacting us by email](mailto:ASAP@ons.gov.uk?subject=Duck%20Book%20Tools) Alternatively, you can add it directly to the project by creating a Pull Request.